Village Outreach Programme

 However, for those who are still experiencing health problems or slow development, it is recommended that they continue to receive supplementary nutritional assistance and close monitoring of their development for an extended period.
-Should medical intervention be deemed necessary for chronic illness, then we endeavour to seek the most appropriate treatment from specialists.

 Our Team serves an important role in addressing the underlying problems of a child’s below par development and will arrange for the children to have a proper assessment.
 Often we find a child’s well-being may be impacted due to poor living conditions, lack of guardian’s knowledge and distance from hospitals.
 When families suffer economic hardship, a trip to a hospital is often well beyond their means.
 Our programme staff will make home visits, accompany the family to hospital and provide follow-up home care.

 The Friendship Centre opened in 2001 as a place of gathering for families infected and

 affected by HIV/AIDS.
 It was a time when anti-retroviral drugs were not yet available and

 deaths were frequent.
 Ostracised by family and community, the Friendship Centre

 welcomed people unconditionally and there, they found acceptance, support and a will

 For the first few years, it was used regularly on weekends for Family Days.